 There are many types of sprouts you can consume as part of your regular diet.
 Beneficial choices include broccoli, sunflower, beets, basil, kale, mung beans and arugula.
 In fact, I grow my own sprouts at home to add to my other foods because they help me meet my daily nutritional requirements.

 One type of sprout, wheatgrass, has been gaining popularity because of its minimal effort to grow, as well as its diverse nutrient profile.
-You may have heard about it before and you’re curious to try it out, but is it a good choice for your health?
+You may have heard about it before, and you may even be curious to try it out, but is it a good choice for your health?

 What Is Wheatgrass and How Is It Used?

-Wheatgrass, quite simply, comes from the cotyledons of the common wheat plant,1 which are the first leaves that emerge from the seeds.
-They are sometimes called “seed leaves” due to their very young age, and they are considered to be the bridge between the seed and the plant.2 Wheatgrass is typically available in three forms:3
+Wheatgrass, quite simply, comes from the cotyledons — the first leaves that emerge from the seeds — of the common wheat plant1 Triticum aestivum.2 They are sometimes called “seed leaves” due to their very young age, and they are considered to be the bridge between the seed and the plant.3 Wheatgrass is typically available in three forms:4

 If you wish to follow the juicer route, here are two ways you can do it: